 - We make a computational or mathematical error related to your Dropp account.

 - If you give someone access to your Dropp account (by giving them your login information) and they use your Dropp account without your knowledge or permission.
 You are responsible for transactions made in this situation.

-You request a receipt or periodic transaction documents that we are required to provide to you.
+- You request a receipt or periodic transactions documents that we are required to provide to you.

 - Routine inquiries about money in your Dropp account or the status of a pending transfer to or from your Dropp account, unless you expressly notify us of an error in connection with the transfer.